Mullum Malarum: Plot

-Orphaned at a young age, Kali and his sister Valli grew up on the streets and were street performers.
-Kali played the drums and Valli perched herself atop a pole balanced by an older boy.
+Orphaned at a young age, Kali and his sister Valli survived by performing on the streets—Kali on the drums, Valli perched atop a pole balanced by an older boy.
 Kali frequently gets angry at people whom he thinks lack empathy for the socially or financially deprived.
 As adults, the siblings live in a hilltop village where Kali works for a powerhouse in the valley below.
 From a shed in the village, he operates a winch for a cable trolley which ferries employees to work.
 The powerhouse's new divisional engineer, the rule-abiding but fair Kumaran, notices Kali offering free rides to unauthorised townspeople.
 When he orders the passengers out, citing rules of operation, Kali becomes angry and stops the trolley half-way downhill.
 Kumaran shrugs off this act with a knowing smile.

-On a nearby canal's bank, Valli meets a young woman, Manga, who, along with her mother, has arrived from a drought-stricken town, Ilaiyangudi.
-The mother is looking for work, and both women are hungry—Manga ravenously so, a fondness for food becoming one of her primary characteristics.
+One day, while near the canal, Valli encounters a young woman named Manga, who, along with her mother, has arrived from a drought-stricken town, Ilaiyangudi.
+The mother is looking for work, and both women are hungry; Manga reveals a ravenous appetite for fish, which quickly becomes a defining trait.
 Valli feeds and shelters them for the night, and asks Kali about allowing them to use the vacant house next door.
 Meanwhile, Kali roughs up his fellow employees whom he suspects of snitching on him to Kumaran.
 Kali is given a final warning by Kumaran as a prelude to serious disciplinary action.

 While Kali is at work, Manga appears, picks up his watch and teasingly declares she will run away with it.
-A chase ensues, taking them through the woods and into the river.
-Waist-deep in the water, Kali retrieves the watch and rushes back to the shed.
+They chase each other into the woods and end up waist-deep in the river, where Kali finally retrieves the watch and rushes back to the shed.
 During his absence, a child living in the valley has needed medical attention.
 After the emergency alarm at the shed has rung for several minutes, a passerby steps in to operate the winch.
 The child is transported back in the trolley and dispatched to a hospital.
 The following day, Kumaran suspends Kali from his job for ten days for gross misconduct.